Designing your study

 - purposive sampling, when you rely on your judgment about who will participate in your study

-Here are some online guides to find out more about sampling:
+Below are some online guides to find out more about sampling.

-A practical guide to sampling is an accessible online guide to sampling techniques.
+- Practical guidance on sampling from the National Audit Office is an accessible online guide to sampling techniques.

-Sampling in Research Methods Knowledge Base gives an overview of sampling including sampling terminology and distinguishing between types of sampling
+- Sampling guidance on the Research Methods Knowledge Base gives an overview of sampling including sampling terminology and distinguishing between types of sampling.

 Statistical analysis

-There are two basic types of statistical analysis, descriptive and inferential.
+There are 2 basic types of statistical analysis, descriptive and inferential.

 When it comes to statistical analysis, it may be helpful to get statistical advice as part of your research project.
-Here are some resources to get you started with statistical analysis:
+Below are some resources to get you started with statistical analysis:

-Getting started is an open source statistics package.
+- Getting started guidance from JASP is an open source statistics package.
 It provides a basic introduction to types of data you’re likely to use in statistical analysis.

-The OECD glossary of statistical terms is a comprehensive list of terms you may encounter or need to use when undertaking statistical analysis.
+- The Organisation for Economic Co-operation and Development (OECD) glossary of statistical terms is a comprehensive list of terms you may encounter or need to use when undertaking statistical analysis.

-Statistics and statistical methods is a blog post of statistics related web resources helpful for librarians doing research.
+- Guidance on statistics and statistical methods from the Researching Librarian is a blog post of statistics related web resources helpful for librarians doing research.

-Statistical terms in sampling in Research Methods Knowledge Base is an overview of statistical terms related to sampling.
+- Guidance on statistical terms in sampling on the Research Methods Knowledge Base is an overview of statistical terms related to sampling.

 Pre-registration